-- Visual distractions include tasks that require the driver to look away from the roadway to obtain information visually. - Auditory distractions include functions that require the driver to hear something not related to drivina. - Manual distractions include tasks that require the driver to take a hand off the steering wheel and manipulate a device. - Cognitive distractions include functions requiring the driver to take his/her mind off driving and think about something other than the driving task.
+- Visual distractions include tasks that require the driver to look away from the roadway to obtain information visually. - Auditory distractions include functions requiring the driver to hear something unrelated to driving. - Manual distractions include tasks that require the driver to take a hand off the steering wheel and manipulate a device. - Cognitive distractions include functions requiring drivers to take their minds off driving and think about something other than the driving task.

 Cell phone usage is one of the most common tasks that distract drivers.
-That is because text messaging requires visual, manual, and cognitive attention from the driver.
+That is because text messaging requires the driver's visual, manual, and cognitive attention.

-According to NHTSA's Traffic Safety Facts, 2,841 distracted driving affected fatalities occurred in 2018.
-Nationwide, seven percent of all drivers 15 to 19 years old were involved in a distracted-affected fatal crash.
+According to NHTSA's Traffic Safety Facts, 3,142 distracted driving affected fatalities occurred in 2020.
+Nationwide, eight percent of all drivers 15 to 19 years old were involved in a distracted-affected fatal crash.
 This teen age group reflects the most significant portion of all drivers in a distracted driving fatal crash.

 Distracted driving in Tennessee continues to be a problem, as seen from the chart on the following page.
-In 2019, more than 23,700 distracted driving crashes occurred with 69 of those being fatal crashes.
-While the total number of distracted driving crashes is down slightly (3.8 percent) from the previous year, distracted driving fatalities have risen 10.14 percent.
+In 2020, more than 20,000 distracted driving crashes occurred, with 70 of those being fatal crashes.
+While the total number of distracted driving crashes is down from the previous year, distracted driving fatalities have slightly risen.